 Under the Public Health Act 2010 and the Public Health Regulation 2012, primary schools must request and record the immunisation status of each enrolled child.

-The Immunisation History Statement which is issued by the Australian Childhood Immunisation Register (ACIR) is required as proof of immunisation status for enrolment at school under the NSW Public Health Act 2010.
+The Immunisation History Statement which is issued by the Australian Immunisation Register (AIR) is required as proof of immunisation status for enrolment at school under the NSW Public Health Act 2010.
 The Personal Health Record (Blue Book) is not acceptable evidence.

-More information about the Public Health Act 2010 and the Public Health Regulation 2012 is available at Public Health Legislation and further information about the ACIR is available at Australian Immunisation Register.
+More information about the Public Health Act 2010 and the Public Health Regulation 2012 is available at Public Health Legislation and further information about the AIR is available at Australian Immunisation Register.

 An Immunisation Register template for Primary Schools has been developed to assist primary schools to maintain records of the vaccination status of enrolled children.